-The following Earth Optimism taglines and text are approved for use to co-brand your sister event and/or social media involvement.
+The following logos, taglines, and boilerplate are approved for use to co-brand your watch party, sister event and/or social media involvement.

-When using the Smithsonian Earth Optimism logo, you must include the following disclaimer statement:
+When using the Smithsonian Earth Optimism Summit logo, you must include the following disclaimer statement:

-"The views, findings, conclusions or recommendations expressed in this [event name] do not necessarily represent those of the Smithsonian Institution."
+"The views, findings, conclusions or recommendations expressed in this [watch party, program, exhibit, event name] do not necessarily represent those of the Smithsonian Institution."

 How can we show that our event is aligned with the Earth Optimism campaign?

 Make sure you register your event.
-Registered Sister Events will be pre-screened for possible inclusion in a global directory of events listed on our website.
+Registered public events will be pre-screened for possible inclusion in a global directory of events.

-We encourage you to use #EarthOptimism2018 and #ImAnEarthOptimistBecause to highlight the work your organization does to contribute to conservation and sustainability, changing the focus from problem to solution, from a sense of loss to one of hope.
+We encourage you to use the Global Earth Optimism Summit year (April 2017 - December 2017) to highlight the work your organization does to contribute to conservation and sustainability, changing the focus from problem to solution, from a sense of loss to one of hope.